AN: I just had this story transfered from another account, so I apologize if some things got lost on the way.

 "F-famwey,"he repeated softly.
 He whispered the word so reverently, gazed down at the picture so longingly, Meredith couldn't help but feel a painful grating inside her chest, knowing that, if things had been different, he would be in this picture, too.

-"That's right...,"she said softly, feeling her heart rip as he continued to gaze down at the picture in silent awe and wonder of the picture in front of him, even as she gently removed the frame from his hands and placed it carefully back where he had found it.
+"That's right...,"she said softly, feeling her heart tighten as he continued to gaze down at the picture in silent awe, even as she gently removed the frame from his hands and placed it carefully back where he had found it.

 "Meesis Pahkah...Dahtuh Pahkah...Seh-wey...famwey,"he said slowly.
 Meredith stared at him disbelievingly, having until now, not truly believed that he was capable of stringing together any of the words she was teaching him to make a thought.
 She had never been completely sure if he was really understanding her.
 But she saw yearning in his eyes - a strong desire for the knowledge she had to share.
 He wanted to understand.
 He wanted to be able to communicate with her, and tell her what he was thinking, how this new environment made him feel, why that picture had stood out from the others on the display table.

 "...Yes, dear.
 Dr. Parker, Shelley and I are a family,"she responded, speaking slowly and clearly, so he would be able to digest her response.
 He stared at her, a question burning in his eyes that he didn't know how to ask.
 She approached him slowly and held out her hand to him.
-He looked at the hand, unsure what to do with it.
-When she pushed it closer to him he shrunk back, and it wasn't until she withdrew it that he relaxed.
-She had been able to break down some walls the night before, but she could see now that there was still work to be done.
+He looked at the hand, unsure what to do with it, eventually just ignoring it.
+She had been able to break down some walls the night before, but she could see that there was still work to be done.
 There were other walls that needed deconstructing, other defenses that needed to be brought down before either of them could begin looking for a place for him in that picture.
 She gently smiled at him and motioned for him to follow her back into the living room, where Shelley's old baby books and reading flash cards were already waiting for them.

 "Come on, dear.
-Let's get back to work...,"she said softly, gently beckoning him forward.
+Let's get back to work...,"she said, gently beckoning him forward.
 She began walking and slowly, he started to follow, tracing her footsteps, little by little, step by step.

 AN: Leave a comment if you can!